-He began his business career in the finance department of Bethlehem where he rose to Assistant Treasurer of the Corporation, with responsibilities for the corporations cash flow.
-In addition he served as Treasurer of the raw materials division with oversight duties in funding mine expansions, vessels as well as board of director positions on several joint ventures.
-He left Bethlehem in 1987 and assumed the chairmanship of Consep Membranes, a bio-agricultural company focused on non-toxic control of agricultural pests.
-He moved to his current position in 1999.
+He began his business career in the finance department of Bethlehem Steel, where he rose to Assistant Treasurer of the Corporation.
+He also served as Treasurer of the raw materials division and served on the board of several joint ventures.
+He left Bethlehem Steel in 1987 to assume the chairmanship of Consep Membranes (today known as Suterra), a bio-agricultural company focused on non-toxic control of agricultural pests.
+He resumed the CEO role of NovaTech in 1999.

-Volker serves on the board of directors of Bend research, a basic research firm, which has developed a world-wide reputation in solving problems associated with drug delivery in the pharmaceutical industry.
+Volker serves on the board of directors of Bend Research Inc, a pharma and biopharma research firm with a world-wide reputation for solving challenges associated with drug delivery in the pharmaceutical industry.
 He is also an the board of directors of ABEC, a supplier of bio-reactors and ancillary equipment used by the bio-pharmaceutical industry.

 JoAn Mann, an organizational consultant, speaker, researcher and trainer, has worked with small business owners, national associations, Fortune 500 executive teams, universities and numerous businesses in a wide variety of industries and governmental agencies since 1980.
 Her scope of work covers assessments, team development, cross-cultural teamwork, strategic human resource management, stress management, creative decision-making, management skills and effective communications.
 She authored the PREP Personal Strengths Profile in 1984 in cooperation with Statistician Dr. Robert Houston.
 She is an adjunct professor at the University of Applied Sciences, Deggendorf, Germany in the International Management BS and MBA programs, teaching cross cultural communications, strategic international human resource management and presentation skills.